hillaryychan/COMP3231/Tutorials/tutorial09.md

 **6.** What do the `as_*` functions do?
 Why do we need `as_prepare_load()` and `as_complete_load()`?

 These functions are used by OS/161 internally to manage the address spaces of processes.
-These functions are dependent on the data structures (e.g. region list and page tables) sed to book-keep virtual memory, and thus you have to implement them.
+These functions are dependent on the data structures (e.g. region list and page tables) used to book-keep virtual memory, and thus you have to implement them.
 A summary of them is available in the header file.

 `as_prepare_load()` is required as normally code segments are mapped read-only. `as_prepare_load()` enable writing to the code segment while the OS loads the code associated with the process. `as_complete_load()` then removes write permissions to the code segment to revert it back to read-only.